 How to Import Data via REST API into Magento 2

-Depending on the edition of your Magento 2 installation, your built-in import and export tools may vary a little bit.
-However, the difference is not very vast: with the Commerce edition, you can create schedules of updates while the Open Source edition doesn’t let you do that.
-At the same time, neither of them lets you leverage REST API import processes.
-Luckily, the missing functionality can be enabled at any moment with minimum effort.
-You only need to install the Improved Import & Export Magento 2 module to leverage the Magento 2 REST API import and export processes.
+Today, we’d like to draw your attention to the Magento 2 REST API Import.
+Depending on the edition of your Magento 2 installation, your built-in import and export tools may vary a little.
+However, the difference is not vast: you can create update schedules in Commerce while the Open Source edition doesn’t let you do that.
+The common thing is that neither of them lets you leverage the REST API import in Magento 2.
+Luckily, the missing functionality can be enabled with minimum effort.
+You only need to install the Improved Import & Export Magento 2 module.
+The extension offers all the features necessary to leverage the Magento 2 REST API import and export

 The following article sheds light on how to import data into Magento 2 via REST API.
 We discuss how to enable the Magento 2 REST API import and what extra benefits you can get.
-If you are not familiar with what REST API is, we’ve also prepared a chapter that describes this standard.
-Besides, there is an FAQ section that provides answers to frequently asked questions about REST and Magento 2 import/export processes.
+If you are not familiar with what the Magento 2 REST API is, we’ve also prepared a chapter that describes this standard.
+Besides, there is an FAQ section that provides answers to frequently asked questions about Magento 2 REST API import/export processes.

 Please Note: Connection to complex 3rd-party API may require custom development on top of our Improved Import & Export.
 Our solution is 100% open source, so we would be happy to advise how to add the necessary functionality.
 We can also provide you with a quote for any integration – contact us.